Join

 6. Kale pulling

 This hearty green vegetable is now a fashionable menu item but, once upon a time, kale stalks were used to predict your romantic future.
-In Robert Burns's poem ‘Halloween’, people pull stalks from the ground after dark with their eyes closed.
-The length and shape of the stalk was said to represent your future lover’s height and figure, and the amount of soil around the roots represented wealth.
+In Robert Burns’s poem ‘Halloween’, young men and women pull stalks from the ground after dark with their eyes closed or blindfolded.
+According to Scottish folklore, the length and shape of the stalk was said to represent your future lover’s height and figure.
+Even the amount of soil left clinging to the roots was symbolic – a generous coating indicated future wealth and a clean stalk suggested lean days ahead.